frkim/babelscrib/README.md

 2. **File Upload Failures**:
    - Check Azure Blob Storage permissions and container existence
    - Verify `AZURE_STORAGE_CONNECTION_STRING` is correct
-   - Ensure source and target containers are created
+   - Ensure source and target containers are created in Azure Storage

 3. **Translation Errors**:
-   - Ensure Azure Cognitive Services is properly configured
+   - Ensure Azure Cognitive Services Translator is properly configured
-   - Verify your translation endpoint and key
+   - Verify your translation endpoint and key are correct
-   - Check that the target language is supported
+   - Check that the target language is supported by Azure Translator

 4. **Static Files Not Loading**:
    - Run `python manage.py collectstatic` for production
-   - Check that `whitenoise` is configured correctly
+   - Check that `whitenoise` is configured correctly in Django settings

 5. **Docker Issues**:
    - Ensure Docker is running and accessible